Elan Language Reference

 private (property, function, procedure)

 A property may be marked private, in which case it is visible only to code within the class and, if defined on an abstract class, within its subclasses.
-This is done by using the context menu on the property frame or selecting it and pressing Ctrl-p.
-This action is a toggle used both to set and to remove the modifier private modifier.
-Unless marked private, a property may be read but not be written to.
+This is done by using the context menu on the property frame or selecting it and keying Ctrl+p.
+This action is a toggle used both to set and to remove the modifier private.

 constructor(board as Board)